Gold Collar

-The Gold Collar is a greyhound racing competition held annually.
+The Gold Collar is a Greyhound racing competition.
 It was inaugurated in 1933 at Catford Stadium.

 Following the closure of Catford in 2003 the competition switched to Belle Vue Stadium but only lasted until 2009 when it was discontinued.
-Six years later the competition was resurrected by Crayford Stadium.
+Six years later the competition was resurrected by Crayford Stadium from 2015 to 2024 but with the closure of Crayford Stadium, it then switched to Brighton & Hove in 2025.